BalerionIT/US_Presidents_EmotionFraming/README.md

 7. Optionally run `streamlit run app/streamlit_app.py` for an interactive dashboard.
 8. Optionally run `python scripts/explain_tweet_shap.py --index N` to get a SHAP HTML explanation for tweet N.

-This should give you a **complete, VS-Code-ready project** focused on emotional framing in presidential tweets, aligned with the GoEmotions taxonomy and your assignment requirements.